Skip to main content

 A traditional Canadian stone-and-timber watermill at dawn beside a clear running river, mid-restoration — new cedar fitted beside weathered beams, scaffolding still in place, hand tools on a workbench, deep forest rising behind.

-The tools weren't the problem.
-The culture around the tools was.
+The problem was the culture around the tools.

 01·Chapter